BergCTF/platform/docs/Challenge.md

     path: /folder/runme
     mode: 0o111 # --x--x--x
 ```

+Any occurence of `{entropy}` in the `path` variable will be replaced with a random hex string that changes on each challenge start.

 > [!NOTE]
 > Using this will drop `CAP_DAC_OVERRIDE`, which may break some container images